-Ruud van Dijk Associate Director / Head of the Jazz & Popular Music Department
+Ruud van Dijk Vice-Principal / Director of Jazz & Popular Music

 Bram Strijbis Programme Co-ordinator, Study Adviser

 The Principal Study

 At the CvA, jazz includes all kinds of musical styles - Brazilian, Afro-Cuban, R&B, pop, funk, fusion and crossover are all on offer.
 The programme allows students ample freedom to discover their own personal interests.
 Ensemble is an important component - from trios with voice or soloist to special groups devoted to particular principal subjects, Latin and crossover groups, jazz choir and big band.